-Located in a picturesque portion of Park Ave. known as Greenada Court, Barnie’s is where to go to get your coffee fix.
-They make a great iced latte to help you cool down on those hot late summer days and their breakfast offerings are spectacular.
+Located in a picturesque courtyard along Park Ave. known as Greenada Court, Barnie's is where to go to get your coffee fix.
+They make a great iced latte to help you cool down on those hot late summer days and the breakfast offerings are spectacular.

-Also a fabulous restaurant (with awesome brunch on the weekends), The Parkview always has a wonderful selection of craft beer on tap for beer lovers and loads of wine options for wine lovers.
-If you visit during brunch, make sure to try the $10 mimosa flight.
+Also a fabulous restaurant (with a weekend brunch), The Parkview offers and impressive selection of craft beer and wine.
+If you visit during brunch, make sure to try the mimosa flight.

-- Drinks or Happy Hour at The Alfond Inn, located just a short stroll from Park Avenue.
-On cool days, they have the outdoor firepits lit, making for a wonderful way to enjoy the nip in the air.
+- Drinks at The Alfond Inn, located just a short stroll from Park Avenue

 About the Author/Photographer: